magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kpn-things.md

 KPN Things is an IoT (Internet of Things) platform provided by KPN, a telecommunications company.
 This platform allows users to connect and manage their IoT devices, facilitating communication and data exchange between these devices and the cloud.
-After integrating KPN Things with the ThingsBoard, you can connect, manage, communicate, process and visualize data from your devices in the ThingsBoard IoT platform.
+After integrating KPN Things with the IoT Hub, you can connect, manage, communicate, process and visualize data from your devices in the IoT Hub IoT platform.

 <object width="100%" style="max-width: max-content;" data="/images/user-guide/integrations/http-integration.svg"></object>